rblxbedwars/rblxbedwars/README.md

 [strawpage READ ](https://pahikitewisland.straw.page/)

-i make people githubs sometimes .
+she/her . zix

 check the readme and itll have a note !

 hii d's awareness doc : [awareness doc](https://rentry.co/Awarness)

-* made to spread awareness ... we are not attacking them *
+made to spread awareness ... we are not attacking them

+  do not continue interactions if ive already shown discomfort to you i am sensitive sometimes i hide freely

+  bad traits : ignorant and carefree